Visual Studio Code Review

 Discovery

-the Expression Web software that I had been using was hopelessly obsolete.
-I researched and watched
+editor as the Expression Web software that I had been using was hopelessly obsolete.
+I

 Installation

-Windows 10 or 11 just like anything else.
-Nothing special is required and it could not be easier.
+on Windows 10 or 11 just like anything else.
+Nothing special is required and it could not be

+easier.
 Installing the Linux version is slightly more challenging, depending on your distro.
-I believe there
+I

 First Impressions